brhoades/selenium_wrapper/doc/source/sw.rst

 Installation
 ************

-If initializing a brand new installation and not having a prepackaged converter, first checkout the repository::
+When initializing a brand new installation and not having a prepackaged converter, first checkout the repository::

   git clone https://github.com/brhoades/selenium_wrapper.git